av1nash/ds-blog/_pages/about.md

 permalink: /about/
 ---

-I built data products primarily on Azure platform.
+I build data products primarily on Azure platform.
 I have experience in:
 * Orchestrating data pipelines to pull data from myriads of data sources (SAAS platforms, On-prem databases, files)
 * Transforming data using python, sql & dbt